1 2 3 4 5 6

 I am a Quality & Safety Improvement Manager in NHS Lothian, working to support general practice and primary care teams.
 Coming from a commercial background that included engineering, design and construction, I joined NHS Scotland in 2006 in a national role supporting the bowel cancer screening programme.

 I completed the Scottish Improvement Leader course in January 2017, and my current role is to build a QI network in general practice in Lothian.
 My particular interest is in the language of improvement: how it can operate as a barrier, and what we need to know to deliver the QI message effectively.

-Dr Lisa Carter, Quality & Safety Clinical Lead
+Dr Lisa Carter, GP Lead in Quality Improvement

 My clinical work is as an out of hours GP with Lothian Unscheduled Care Service, where I am one of the Associate Clinical Directors.
 I worked for 3 years as an in hours GP, but since qualifying in 1993 most of my clinical work has been either in the Emergency Department or as an out of hours GP.